Prescription Medications and DUI: When Legal Drugs Lead to Criminal Charges

 Having a history of criminal activity on your record can jeopardize future opportunities.
 Many people don’t realize that even something as minor as an underage drinking charge can show up on a background check and limit your ability to get a job or be accepted for a visa.

 Luckily, there’s a process called expungement, in which you can request the removal of this unwanted record from your history.
 However, the law varies in each state, and a need for reputable Philadelphia expungement lawyers.
-Let’s uncover every detail you need to know about the expungement of an underage drinking charge in Philadelphia, PA.
+Let’s uncover every detail you need to know about the expungement of an underage drinking charge.

 What Is Expungement?